 There are no specific locations of the Chakras!
 Each Chakra occupies a general region of the physical body and may be linked only symbolically to a body part.
 However, for purposes of chakra meditation a specific location on the body's surface is designated as the Chakra itself:

-Swadhisthana: (Second Chakra; also called sacral chakra) Area between the genitals and the navel.
+Swadhisthana (Second Chakra; sacral chakra): Area between the genitals and the navel.

-Anahata: (Fourth Chakra; also called solar plexus chakra) The sternum.
+Anahata (Fourth Chakra; solar plexus chakra): The sternum.

-Bindu: (Seventh Chakra) Back of the head where most people have a ponytail.
+Bindu (Seventh Chakra; nectar chakra): Back of the head where most people have a ponytail.

 The Obstacles to Awakening